Colorado Secure Savings Mandate – What you need to know

 Further, inflation is hard to predict because it depends on what people expect of inflation in the future.
 For example, if businesses expect higher prices and wages next year, they’ll raise prices now.
 If workers expect higher prices and wages next year, they’ll ask for higher wages now.
 So Fed Chairman Jerome Powell has long been calling the recent inflation “transitory”, meaning in other words, only a temporary correction of the pandemic.

-However, both Powell and Treasury Sectary Janet Yellen admitted last month (Decemebr 2021) that it is time to retire the term.
+However, both Powell and Treasury Sectary Janet Yellen admitted last month (December 2021) that it is time to retire the term.
 So, prices will continue to go up and the government is finally admitting it.
 Now what?

 How to protect your retirement from inflation